Interview Tips & Guidance - Specialist Care Sector Recruitment

 1) Do your research

-Go beyond looking at the organisation’s website before your interview.
-Search for news articles about them, check out their social media, and find out about their executive team.
+Go beyond looking at the organisation's website before your interview.
+Search for news articles about them, check out their social media, and find out about their leadership team.
 Then weave that information into the conversation.

 2) Look sharp